 1962 CORVETTE CONVERTIBLE 'RESTO MOD'

 This is one of those lucky instances when someone drives up to the Museum for a visit to 'check us out', you walk out to the parking lot, and are flattened by One of The Nicest '62 Vette's I Have Ever Seen in my 28 years in business.
-After a quick review of 3 Hardback Binders of receipts (starting at $61,177.39) I just had to add it to our unique Museum display and Classic Car Sale Collection.
+After a review of 3 Hardback Binders of receipts (starting at $61,177.39) I just had to add it to our unique Museum display and Classic Car Sale Collection.
 This drop dead beauty is a total frame-off build done to the Highest Standards possible.
-So, if you're looking for deal on a 'cheap Deal'..... this is probably not going to be your car.
+So, if you're looking to steal one or a 'cheap Deal'..... this is probably not going to be your car.
+This is the best dollar for dollar value advertised.

 The 1962 Corvette body-style is one of the Most Desirable and sought after as it was, up to that point, by far, the "Cleanest Style' yet.
 It would be the Last of the "Classic" Corvette bodied cars issued.
 All had external trunks and Solid Rear Axles as opposed to the Independent Suspension and 'No Trunk' of the later cars. ( Amazing when you think about it, as all those Golfer's were left out in the cold without a place to stash those Clubs).
 The suspension was generic to the time and gave those Corvette's a special "feel" that would never be experienced again.
 Though some 'fact books' disagree, the two-tone Cove Color option was officially dropped and the 283 cubic inch V8 replaced by the unbeatable 327 V8.
 This made the '62 a fierce competitor....and, the best yet, in the Corvette Evolution.
 The introduction of the '62 Corvette marked the End of an Era for the American Sportscar while this NEW DESIGN, with it's 'new' engine, bridged the gap between the Old Style and the already-on-the-drawing boards, '63 Sting Ray.
 It gained a single Chrome Vent on the sides with Ribbed Rocker Panels, losing the Chrome Cove Trim.
 It had a much more 'Conservative Look' then it's predecessor.
 This car saw production in March as #8081 of 14,451 total units.
 An immeditate hit, it was very popular and sales increased about 40% over the previous year.
 The '62 Corvette was not only faster, handled way better, and was 'neater' in appearance but, was significantly More Modern.
 Yet, it retained the early "Roadster Concept".
 It would be the Last of the Corvette's with an opening trunk until the Glass Hatch 'Collector Edition' in 1982.
 Chevrolet offered it with 19 options and 3 different Engine Options starting with the base V8 250hp.
 You could also get a 300hp V8, a 340hp Solid Lifter Carbureted version, or 360 hp Rochester Fuel Injection unit.
 Seven colors were on the pallot yet, a few were painted by the factory in Cadillac's 'Royal Heather' (purple), Records also show, at least a handful were painted Omaha Tangerine, for the Shriner's 'Corvette Patrol' Parade cars.